ebi-pf-team/interproscan-docs/docs/Introduction.rst

 ~~~~~~~~~~~~~~~~~~~

 ``InterProScan`` version 6 uses the `Nextflow <https://www.nextflow.io/docs>`__
-workflow manager.
-This means ``InterProScan``
-can be deployed on a system running 64-bit Linux, Windows or MacOS.
-Additionally,
+workflow manager, and can deployed on a system running 64-bit Linux, Windows or MacOS and
-Nextflow enables the integration of ``InterProScan`` into HPC schedulers and cloud providers.
+ integrated into HPC schedulers and cloud providers.

 To install and run InterProScan
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~